ShotaNishijima/esj72_poster/regist_oral_poster_en.md

 - This award was created specifically to encourage communication among participants using the comment function.

-## Poster Presentation Guidelines <!-- Please move this section to another page -->
+## Poster Presentation Guidelines <!-- Please move this section to another webpage -->

 # Guidelines for Online Poster Presentations